rnwolf/dbr/specification.md

 - Once in buffer zones, schedules move only via time progression
 - Maintains the "time never stops" principle
 - Prevents gaming the system through manual repositioning

+### Buffer Board Components

+Main DBR Buffer Board Interface structure with the four key components you identified.
+Each component now has detailed sub-elements defined.

+#### Controls Component:

+Time progression as primary operation (not drag-and-drop) Standup meeting optimization
+View management and configuration options

+#### Buffer Boards Component:

+- Visual buffer zone representation
+- Multi-CCR row display
+- Interactive schedule and work item access

+##### Detailed Buffer board features

+* Consists of multiple rows of cells which we can call a "Capability Channel"
+* The "Capability Channel" is in turn broken down into cells based on the buffer Zone configuration.
+* Each Cell has an indicator with a count of the number of incomplete Work-Items for the schedule that is currently allocated to that cell of the "Capability Channel"
+* By default the cell displays an overview of the highest incomplete Work Item in the allocated schedule.
+  - The work-item overview should display Work Item Number, Title, The count of work item tasks done and incomplete and work item status indicators.
+  - The "Cell WI count indicator" also servers a a navigation tool to display a list of the work items in the schedule.
+By navigating the list one can select the WI summary to display in the cell.
+  - It is possible to open up a panel or navigate to the work item displayed in the cell
+    + Via the work "item panel" it possible to edit the work item task status and add comments to the work item.

+* On the left hand side of the "Capability Channel"  there is a narrow column with key CCR status information.
+  - CCR should ideally be kept working all the time.
+The hight of the CCR Status bar represents the elapsed time of the "Unit of Time".
+The CCR will "Check in/out" to work on the work-item.
+A vertical "hour glass view" of call background colour in red and green indicates how much of the time is spent working on a work item or not.

+* There can be only one Schedule per cell.
+* The background of the cell is coloured based on the configuration for a given Zone that the cell is in.
+Buffer Board Navigation Controls
+* Vertical and horizontal navigation sliders enables user to slide view left/right and up/down if required
+* Zoom in Out and reset view of the cells

+#### Standby Work Items Component:

+- Planning queue management
+- Integration with Planning interface
+- Priority and dependency visualization

+#### CCR Status Component:

+- Real-time health indicators
+- Performance metrics
+- Alert and notification integration

 ## User Roles and Organizational Structure